Home

 (1853-1930)

-Levi "Springer" Minerd was born in May 1853 in Farmington, Fayette County, PA, the son of Samuel and Rebecca (Smalley) Minerd.
-He was a pioneer settler and coal miner of Kansas.
+Levi "Springer" Minerd was born on May 28, 1853 in Fayette County, PA, the son of Samuel and Rebecca (Smalley) Minerd.
+A coal miner and inventor of patented technology, he was a pioneer settler of southeastern Kansas and eastern Missouri.

 In the late 1870s, Springer purchased a lot of ground in Fountain Mills, Fayette County, a community now known as Everson.
 When he was unable to pay his debt obligations in 1882, the county commissioners sold the property to Isaac Messmore.